Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

 - **Engagement Activities**: Introduce interactive activities to foster community spirit and enhance participation in future events.

-- **Resource Toolkit Updates**: Continuously update the resource toolkit with new materials that reflect participant needs and trends in emotional support.
+- **Resource Toolkit Enhancement**: Update and expand the resource toolkit to include new materials that facilitate discussions on emotional well-being, effective communication strategies, and peer support methods informed by the latest participant feedback and trends.

 - **Resource Toolkit Enhancement**: Update and expand the resource toolkit to include new materials that facilitate discussions on emotional well-being, effective communication strategies, and peer support methods informed by the latest participant feedback and trends.